solmazsm/VecLSTM/README.md

 # Vectorization
 Defined a vectorization_function_VecLSTM to normalize and vectorize the latitude, longitude, and altitude data into a 10x10 grid.

+<h2>Vectorization</h2>
+    <p>The <strong>vectorization_function_VecLSTM</strong> was developed to normalize and vectorize the latitude, longitude, and altitude data into a structured 10x10 grid.
+This transformation optimizes the input data for neural network processing.</p>
 # Database Connection
 Established a connection to a MySQL database to store and retrieve vectorized data.